salesking/sepa_king/README.md

   # OPTIONAL: Business Identifier Code (SWIFT-Code) of the debtor's account
   # String, 8 or 11 char
   bic:                       'SPUEDE2UXXX',

-  # Optional: Clearing System Member Identifier of the creditor.
-Only for Swiss Direct Debits
-  # String, 3 to 5 char
-  clearing_system_member_id: '50050',

   # International Bank Account Number of the debtor's account
   # String, max.
 34 chars